Forest Café: Pipe organ

-The upper floors of the Bristo Place building are the former church, the centre piece of which is a Gray & Davison-built pipe organ.
+The upper floors of the Bristo Place building are the former church, the centre piece of which is a Gray and Davison-built pipe organ.
 This is powered by compressed air and has 16 ft high pipes.
 It was originally installed at the Chapel Royal, Dublin Castle in the late 19th century and transferred to its present location in 1900.
-The organ fell into disrepair until mid-June 2007 when the Debian annual conference—DebConf7—was held in Edinburgh.
-During the week-long event, sufficient repairs were made by Tore Sinding Bekkedal and others to enable the organ to function again at which point it was played by Keith Packard.
+The organ fell into disrepair until June 2007, when it was repaired and played by Keith Packard.

 In 2008–2009, Project Waldflöte (English: "Forest Flute") was initiated, a musical experiment to control sections of the mechanical musical keyboard via an electronic MIDI interface from a computer.
 Waldflöte is the designation of one of the organ stops available and was chosen because of the connection of the word "forest".
 The argumentation of the keyboards was undertaken by Dorkbot Alba without any long-term modification of the original organ.

 Squatting

-The old Forest building was squatted on 30 November 2011 by a group of local residents protesting against the closure of several of the city's independent arts spaces including The Forest, though the protest itself was not affiliated to it.
-The activists stated that they wished to reopen the building to the public.
-In its new guise, the space played host to several events and affiliate groups before being finally evicted.
+The old Forest building was squatted on 30 November 2011 by a group of local residents protesting against the closure of several of the city's independent arts spaces including the Forest, though the protest itself was not affiliated to it.
+The place was renamed as The People’s Cafe and in its new guise, the space played host to several events (social and cultural gatherings, concerts and art exhibitions) and affiliate groups before being finally evicted.

 Tollcross

-The Forest moved to 141 Lauriston Place.
+The Forest moved to 141 Lauriston Place, which US-born volunteer Ryan Van Winkle described as the "Times Square of Edinburgh".

 Café

 The café served vegetarian cuisine, locally produced organic food, vegan food and Fairtrade drinks.
-The menu consisted of salads, wraps, chili, burritos, falafel based dishes and soups.
-Customers were able to pay for hot drinks for others through a Caffè sospeso system which worked on a pay it forward basis, this meant that a customer may pay for a coffee for someone who is unable to afford one themselves.
-Free Wi-Fi was available for public use, instruments and board games were also provided.
-There was a free shop where visitors to the café could exchange goods which might otherwise have gone to waste.
+Customers were able to pay for hot drinks for others through a Caffè sospeso system.
+Free Wi-Fi was available for public use, and instruments and board games were provided.
+There was a free shop where visitors could exchange goods which might otherwise have gone to waste.

 Activity

-Due to local noise restrictions the café was no longer able to provide late night music or loud entertainment, however during the daytime the café was often host to free performances by local musicians, poets or artists.
-All events were always free of charge and were never ticketed.
-The renovated basement was home to a pop-up art gallery space which rotated exhibitions on a twice monthly basis.
+Due to local noise restrictions the café was no longer able to provide late night music or loud entertainment.
+However, during the daytime it often hosted free performances by local musicians, poets or artists.
+The renovated basement was home to a pop-up art gallery space.

 Community

-The Forest maintained close relationships with other alternative community spaces and socially oriented projects in the local area such as the Edinburgh Student Housing Co-operative, and the Swap and Reuse Hub (SHRUB).
+The Forest maintained close relationships with other alternative community spaces and socially oriented projects in the local area, such as the Edinburgh Student Housing Co-operative and the Swap and Reuse Hub (SHRUB).